GuillemAmatCastello/Natural_Language_Processing/README.md

 # Natural Language Processing

-Repository for the Deep Learning elective course of MIDS at Duke University.
+Repository for the Natural Language Processing elective course of MIDS at Duke University.
 The course is currently under progress.